mikeizbicki/cmc-advising/README.md

         1. For example, the hardest part about econ courses is understanding the mathematical models used
     1. You don't need a perfect GPA
         1. Better to take a hard course and get a B/C than an easy course and get an A
-        1. Google's VP in charge of hiring people has says ["GPA’s are worthless as a criteria for hiring, and test scores are worthless" because they don’t predict how productive an employee will be.](https://www.nytimes.com/2014/02/23/opinion/sunday/friedman-how-to-get-a-job-at-google.html)
+        1. Google's VP in charge of hiring people says ["GPA’s are worthless as a criteria for hiring, and test scores are worthless" because they don’t predict how productive an employee will be.](https://www.nytimes.com/2014/02/23/opinion/sunday/friedman-how-to-get-a-job-at-google.html)
         1. Failure is actually good ([it's Amazon's secret to success](https://www.businessinsider.com/how-amazon-ceo-jeff-bezos-thinks-about-failure-2016-5#this-tolerance-for-failure-is-deeply-ingrained-in-amazons-culture-its-a-point-bezos-has-made-every-year-since-the-very-first-amazon-shareholder-letter-in-1997-we-will-continue-to-measure-our-programs-and-the-effectiveness-of-our-investments-analytically-to-jettison-those-that-do-not-provide-acceptable-returns-and-to-step-up-our-investment-in-those-that-work-best-we-will-continue-to-learn-from-both-our-successes-and-our-failures-17))
 1. Get to know at least 1 prof in each department well
     1. This prof can be your informal advisor on which classes to take in their field